Using the JTAG connector¶

 You will have to open the MEGA65 case to connect the adapter to the 12-pin JTAG connector on the main board, in the back right corner.
 (See Opening the MEGA65 case for an annotated photo of the main board.)
 The adapter connects with the mini-USB connector facing to the right.

-Use a pin or a small screwdriver to set the DIP switches on the connector to left, right, right, left, as shown.
-This configures the adapter to draw power from the USB connection.
-(Other documentation suggests left, right, left, right, which draws power from the MEGA65.
-The USB setting worked fine for me.)
+Use a pin or a small screwdriver to set the DIP switches on the connector to 1=on, 2=off, 3=off, 4=on (when read back to front: left, right, right, left), as shown.
+This configures the adapter to draw power from your PC over the USB cable, which ensures a steady connection.

 Connect a mini-USB cable to the JTAG connector, and run the cable out the back of the MEGA65 case.
 You can feed it out the cartridge port (potentially blocking access to the port), or punch out one of the unused port covers in the back case.
 Connect the other end to your PC.

-I used a 6-inch USB Mini B Male to USB Mini B Female cable to extend the mini-USB jack to the back of the case, then punched out one of the unused holes for it with a utility knife.
-I’m holding it in the hole with tape for now.
-(Maybe someone will design a 3D printed mount?
-And will send me one?)
+I used a Mini USB panel mount cable (30 cm/12 in, right-angled) to extend the mini-USB jack to the back of the case, then punched out one of the unused holes for it with a utility knife.
+The mount cable includes a washer and nut to hold firmly to the 17 mm hole.
 I then connect it to my PC with a standard USB Mini B Male to USB A Male cable.

 brew install libusb-compat